-&lt;sup>3 If a Company provides equipment within the borders of Sudan that may be readily used for military purposes, including but not limited to, radar systems and military-grade transport vehicles, there is a strong presumption against investing in the Company unless that Company implements safeguards to prevent the use of that equipment for military purposes.
+3 If a Company provides equipment within the borders of Sudan that may be readily used for military purposes, including but not limited to, radar systems and military-grade transport vehicles, there is a strong presumption against investing in the Company unless that Company implements safeguards to prevent the use of that equipment for military purposes.

-b.
+- shall offer the Company the opportunity to clarify its Sudan-related activities within 90 days in order to avoid qualifying for potential divestment. - b.
 Compliance.
-If, following RSIC's notification (either via Staff or the Advisor) to a Company pursuant to Section E. a. of this Policy, that Company ceases the activities that caused the Company to be added to the Scrutinized Companies List, as determined by the Advisor, the Company shall be removed from the Scrutinized Companies List, and the provisions of this Section E shall cease to apply to the Company unless it resumes the activities that caused the caused the Company to be added to the Scrutinized Companies List.
+If, following RSIC's notification (either via Staff or the Advisor) to a Company pursuant to Section E. a. of this Policy, that Company ceases the activities that caused the Company to be added to the Scrutinized Companies List, as determined by the Advisor, the Company shall be removed from the Scrutinized Companies List, and the provisions of this Section E shall cease to apply to the Company unless it resumes the activities that caused the Company to be added to the Scrutinized Companies List.